DanielJWein/Conduit/USAGE.md

 }

 void decoderFrameDecoded(object? sender, EventArgs args) {
     //The PCM data is in decoder.Buffer, which is an NAudio.IWaveProvider.
-You can play this into any NAudio class that takes one (like WaveOutEvent or WaveFileWriter).
+    //You can play this into any NAudio class that takes one
+    //(like WaveOutEvent or WaveFileWriter).

     //See ConduitTurnkeyClient for a usage example.
 }